-During week 50/2016 (12/12 to 18/12) one case of "jaundice of acute onset" was reported from one centre.
-Further investigation showed that the case was an acute hepatitis A case.
-Recommendations were given for implementing necessary hygiene measures and vaccination of close contacts was scheduled.
-Furthermore, five cases of hepatitis A in refugees hosted in different structures were reported through the Mandatory Notification System that operates in parallel with the Surveillance System In Points Of Care For Refugees/Migrants.
+During week 7/2017 (13/02 to 19/02), the observed morbidity ranged within the expected limits.
+One case of hepatitis A in a refugee was reported through the Mandatory Notification System that operates in parallel with the Surveillance System In Points Of Care For Refugees/Migrants.
 Public health measures were taken.

-During this week, 32 cases of chickenpox were reported from the total of the refugee/migrant centres in the country, the majority of whom were children (28 cases aged up to 14 years old).
+During this week, 15 cases of chickenpox were reported from the total of the refugee/migrant centres in the country (all cases were children aged up to 14 years old).
 Chickenpox is usually a mild disease in childhood; populations in which childhood vaccination has not been introduced (i.e. populations from the countries of origin of refugees/migrants hosted in the centres) experience chickenpox as a "childhood disease", with periodic outbreaks.
 The HCDCP has issued instructions for the management of chickenpox cases in centres hosting refugees/migrants (www.keelpno.gr/).